Shelley Preston: Career

-After leaving Bucks Fizz in 1991, Preston made a career as a backing vocalist, touring and appearing with Jason Donovan, INXS, Brian May, Alannah Myles, Michael Bolton, Go West, Beverley Craven, Alexander O'Neal, Luther Vandross, Donny Osmond, Blue, Westlife, Alison Moyet, Tom Jones, David Hasselhoff, Errol Brown, Belinda Carlisle.
+After leaving Bucks Fizz in 1989, Preston pursued a career as a backing vocalist, touring and appearing with artists such as Jason Donovan, INXS, Brian May, Alannah Myles, Michael Bolton, Go West, Beverley Craven, Alexander O'Neal, Luther Vandross, Alison Moyet, Errol Brown and Belinda Carlisle.
 During the 1990s she worked as a model, appearing in a number of commercials.
-She was also the voice of Radio One as featured vocalist on their idents for two years.
+She was also the voice of Radio One as a featured vocalist on their idents for two years.

 In 2001 she was invited to join the "chillout lounge" band Cloudfish, with Spandau Ballet saxophonist, Steve Norman.
 Together they wrote and produced their own material and released an EP in July 2006.
-They performed at the legendary Ronnie Scott's Jazz Club in Soho, London, and have played at Pacha in Ibiza.
+They performed at Ronnie Scott's Jazz Club in Soho, London, and also played at Pacha in Ibiza.

 In 2004, Preston reunited with Bucks Fizz bandmates Cheryl Baker, Mike Nolan and Bobby G for the Christmas Here & Now arena tour.
 Following this, Baker, Nolan and Preston decided to continue as The Original Bucks Fizz.
-As a three-piece they performed at various festivals, nightclubs, and toured theatres up and down the UK.
+As a three-piece they performed at various festivals, nightclubs, and toured theatres throughout the UK.
 In June 2008, they performed at the last G-A-Y night alongside McFly and The Feeling.
 In August 2008, Preston with Baker, Nolan and Aston took part in a makeover show for Living TV, which was aired in March 2009 and performed with Björn Again at the Hammersmith Apollo on 18 December 2008.

 In April 2009, Preston left The Original Bucks Fizz and was replaced by the original Bucks Fizz band member, Jay Aston.

-Since leaving The Original Bucks Fizz, Shelley has occasionally performed at intimate venues, including the Colour House Theatre, London.
+Since leaving The Original Bucks Fizz, Preston has occasionally performed at smaller venues, including the Colour House Theatre in London.

 Personal life

-Shelley and INXS bassist Garry Gary Beers had a short relationship in the late 1990s.
-They share a son named Benjamin Preston-Beers.
+Preston and INXS bass guitarist Garry Gary Beers had a short relationship in the late 1990s.

-Shelley's marriage to Steve Norman ended after more than thirteen years when they divorced in 2015.
-Shelley has performed Cloudfish songs at her occasional solo gigs.
+Shelley Preston's marriage to Steve Norman ended after more than thirteen years when they divorced in 2015.